 Perhaps, like me, you don’t identify with the folks that write about living “fearless” – instead, what I learned, what I still practice daily, is to show up through fear (or sorrow or discomfort…) to build the life I want.
 I don’t have to wait until life feels fear-less, stress-free, or smooth sailing to show up fully to this imperfect and beautiful life of mine.

-We “heal, grow, and become at the speed of safety” which means that in order to change what isn’t working in our lives we must feel safe.
 We learn to feel safe by practicing self-compassion and curiosity and/or finding brave and empathetic community in which we can learn and grow with others.

 The only way to get from here to freedom and joy is through the messy, soul-stretching, hard work.
 And when we say YES to this journey we come face to face with our strength, our wisdom, our capacity to face our deepest fears and show up fully and in integrity, not easily rocked, to our messy and beautiful life.